tonyroberts/hawundasmart/README.md

 The easiest way of finding your local username and password for the Hub Switch is to use a network traffic capture app on your device that you used to set up and configure the Hub Switch.

 One example you can use is the iPhone app `HTTP Traffic Capture`.
 This installs a VPN on your phone, allowing you to capture traffic between your phone and the Hub Switch.
-Start capturing, then do something in the WundaSmart app, then look at the captured traffic and your username and password will be visible in one of the requests.
+Start capturing, then do something in the WundaSmart app, then look at the captured traffic and find the basic auth Authorization header.
+This can be decoded into `username:password` using any online base64 decoder such as https://decodebase64.com.

 ## Tested Hardware